Bloody Or Tarry Stool

-A black stool usually means that the blood is coming from the upper part of the gastrointestinal tract.
-This includes the esophagus, stomach, or the first part of the small intestine.
-The reason that blood appears like tar is that it has been exposed to the body's digestive juices.
+A black stool usually means that blood is coming from the upper part of the gastrointestinal tract, which includes the esophagus, stomach, or the first section of the small intestine.
+The reason that blood appears like tar is that the body exposed it to digestive juices.

 - Esophageal varices